What is Neurolysis?

-Neurolysis is an image guided procedure where a specific nerve is purposefully treated to prevent it from sending pain signals.
-This procedure is very effective when added to medical therapy to treat cancer pain and can help patients reduce the amount of narcotic medicines they need to effectively treat their pain.
+Neurolysis is an image guided procedure where a specific nerve is purposefully destroyed to prevent it from sending pain signals.
+This procedure is very effective when added to medical therapy to treat cancer pain and can help patients reduce the amount of narcotic medications needed to effectively treat their pain.

 Many types of cancer pain can be treated with neurolysis.
 Common painful cancers of the abdomen such as pancreas, liver, biliary, pelvic, rectal and gynecological can be effectively treated with neurolysis.

 Blocking the pain signals via neurolysis, the destruction of nerves with heat or chemical, is an option for patients who have persistent cancer related pain despite optimal medical management.